DMart

-Avenue Supermarts Limited, d/b/a DMart, is an Indian retail corporation that operates a chain of hypermarkets in India.
-It was founded by Radhakishan Damani in 2002 when its first store was opened in Powai, Mumbai.
-As of December 2022, it has 306 stores across 14 states in India.
+Avenue Supermarts Limited, d/b/a DMart, is an Indian retail corporation that operates a chain of supermarkets and hypermarkets.
+The company was founded by Radhakishan Damani and is based in Mumbai.
+As of March 2025, DMart has 415 stores across 12 states and union territories in India.

-The company has its headquarters in Mumbai.
-As of 31 March 2022, DMart had a total of 10,713 permanent employees and 58,597 employees hired on contractual basis.
+In March 2024, the company had a total of 13,971 permanent employees and 59,961 employees hired on contractual basis.

 History

+Incorporated in 2000 by Radhakishan Damani, DMart opened its first store in Powai, Mumbai, in 2002.
+In its early years, the company adopted everyday low price strategy and pursued "slow expansion", growing to 29 stores across Maharashtra and Gujarat in 2010.
+Unlike other Indian supermarkets which typically leased 4,000 sq ft properties, DMart operated much larger stores, ranging up to 30,000 sq ft, most of which it owned.

+In 2013, DMart reported having 65 stores across Maharashtra and Gujarat, along with one store each in Hyderabad and Bangalore as it began expanding to other states.
+At the time, DMart became the third largest retail company by revenue, after Reliance Retail and Future Group.

+In October 2016, DMart had 112 stores, having expanded to Telangana, Andhra Pradesh, Karnataka, Madhya Pradesh and Chhattisgarh.
 In December 2016, the company started its e-commerce venture called DMart Ready, allowing users to order groceries and household products online.

 The company launched its initial public offering (IPO) in March 2017 and got listed on the National Stock Exchange and Bombay Stock Exchange.
 On its listing date 22 March 2017, it became the 65th most valuable Indian firm.
+By 2018, it entered Tamil Nadu, Rajasthan, Punjab, Delhi NCR and Daman.